kintoproj/kinto-docs/docs/getting-started/advanced-installation.md

 Please follow our [installation guide](installation.md) to install [Argo Workflow](installation.md#install-argo-workflow) and [Cert Manager](installation.md##install-cert-manager) instead.
 If you are not planning to support SSL certificates, please omit the installation for `Cert Manager`.

 ## Install KintoHub

 Run the following steps depending on the setup you want.
-Each one of the following steps are "incremental", you must run all the steps prior to the setup your chose.
+Each one of the following steps are "incremental", you must run all the steps prior to the setup you chose (i.e. which means you cannot skip the commands in the middle).

+For example, you cannot run `Enable Public Access to Deployed Services` and `Expose the Dashboard publicly` without running `Enable HTTPS support to Deployed Services`.

 ### Minimum Configuration